otan-cockroach/molt/README.md

 to migrate live data without taking your database offline.

 It currently supports the following:
-* Pulling a table, uploading CSVs to S3 and running IMPORT on Cockroach for you.
+* Pulling a table, uploading CSVs to S3/GCP/local machine (`--listen-addr` must be set) and running IMPORT on Cockroach for you.
-* Pulling a table, uploading CSVs to S3 and running COPY TO on Cockroach from that CSV.
+* Pulling a table, uploading CSVs to S3/GCP/local machine and running COPY TO on Cockroach from that CSV.
 * Pulling a table and running COPY TO directly onto the CRDB table without an intermediate store.

 By default, data is imported using `IMPORT INTO`.
 You can use `--live` if you